Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 - How to deploy the pipeline nfcore-rnaseq on 'Pawsey-Nimbsus VM intance'.

 ## R and RStudio
-- An introduction to R and RStudio
+- Introduction to R and RStudio
 - Downstream (DE) analysis using RStudio on 'Pawsey-Nimbsus VM intance'.